 Mozambique has one of the fastest growing economies in sub-Saharan Africa.
-Since the end of a 17-year civil war in 1992, leaders have worked hard to leverage country resources to build infrastructure and improve the quality of life for Mozambican citizens.
+Since the end of a 17-year civil war in 1992, leaders have worked to leverage country resources to build infrastructure and improve the quality of life for Mozambican citizens.
 However, despite this promising growth, many public-sector programs remain weak.
 Outside major city centers, much of the population still has limited access to quality health care.

-With a population of 24 million, Mozambique has less than 4 doctors for every 100,000 people.
+With a population of 24 million, Mozambique has fewer than four doctors for every 100,000 people.
 According to USAID, more than 1.4 million people in the country are infected with HIV.
 Mozambique also suffers high rates of tuberculosis and other respiratory diseases, malaria, and diarrheal diseases including endemic cholera, all of which exacerbate the impact of HIV and AIDS.

 Drawing on expertise from I-TECH’s global network, including the University of Washington and the University of California, San Francisco, I-TECH began working in Mozambique in December 2005.
 Since then, its main objectives have been to provide technical support to the Ministry of Health (MISAU) to address the shortage of health care providers in the country and improve the quality of HIV care and treatment services.
 Ongoing monitoring and evaluation measures the effectiveness of such programs so that I-TECH and MISAU can continue to improve existing programs and assess the need for new programs to strengthen the health system in Mozambique, and transition to local ownership.